Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Sample Free Day Itinerary for Nashville Families

-• 12:30 PM: Lunch at Nashville Farmer's Market food hall (budget-friendly, $8–$15 per person)
+• 12:30 PM: Lunch at Nashville Farmer's Market food hall (budget-friendly, $8 to $15 per person; vendors vary so check current operators before relying on a specific stall)

 • 2:00 PM: Centennial Park and Parthenon exterior (free)